faenrandir/a_careful_examination/documents/questions/answers.md

+> \#1 The faithful response might be that he was exposed to and implemented the principles "line upon line".
+The naturalist would suggest that if it wasn't that important to early leaders then it may be because the doctrine of sealing evolved (in a manner we might expect any set of man-made doctrines to evolve over time).

 > \#5 To whom was Zina Huntington married when her second child was born?

 Brigham Young.
 The second child was fathered by Henry Jacobs, though.
 Zina